Bryce052/PSYC86001-SEM/README.md

 This repository serves as a dedicated workspace for the SEM course, providing resources and R Studio code tailored for crafting SEM models and generating plots relevant to the course material.

 # Contents
-  **R Studio Code:** Access code scripts specifically designed for SEM analysis.
+  **R Studio Code:** Access R scripts specifically designed for SEM analysis.
+  **Python Code:** Access Python scripts specifically designed for SEM analysis.

   **Plot Generation**: Explore scripts for generating plots and visualizations related to SEM models.